Vehicle recovery: Lift tow (suspend tow crane)

 Now rarely used, but for many years the only way to move a disabled vehicle without using a low loader or trailer.
 Chains were attached, usually around the casualty's suspension, and some form of packing (often a seat squab or tyre) was inserted between the lifting frame and the casualty.
 This frame was lifted by means of a pulley until the casualty’s wheels were clear of the ground.
 An 'A' frame was normally used to keep the casualty from running into the tow vehicle on braking.

 Lift (underlift)

 The lift tow is the most common modern method for short distance transportation.
 The casualty is winched onto a lifting grid and then raised by lifting the grid, with the casualty’s tires strapped to the grid.
 The grid is shaped like a large pair of spectacles, which accounts for the common name of this type of vehicle, the speclift or spectacle lift.
 With commercial vehicles, it is more common to use a set of lifting forks to attach to the suspension, axle or chassis of the casualty.
 In many cases, e.g., with automatics, it is the 'driven' wheels that need to be lifted.
 This will sometimes result in a rear lift, if the driven wheels are at the rear.
 In this case the casualty's steering must be locked in the straight ahead position.

-The image on the right is interesting, in that it shows a 'speclift' that has been modified to do a standard chain lift as well.
-This is useful when the casualty will not fit into the speclift's frame, as in this case.
-You may also note that the rear is being lifted, as it clearly will not tow on a front lift (click the image to enlarge it).